-Many people with COPD, asthma and other respiratory diseases or illnesses have to use both oxygen concentrators and nebulizers to maintain healthy oxygen levels.
+Many people with COPD and other respiratory diseases or illnesses have to use both oxygen concentrators and nebulizers in the management of their disease.
 However, if these medical devices have been prescribed to you for the first time, you might not understand the difference between the two.
 Learn the difference between an oxygen concentrator and a nebulizer, as well as how each device can help you maintain your respiratory health.

 An oxygen concentrator is an oxygen delivery system that provides medical oxygen to patients by pulling in the surrounding air, purifying it and concentrating the oxygen in the air.
 The oxygen concentrator then delivers that concentrated, oxygen-rich air to the user.